1. Wants to Be #1 on Google

 Of course, this is “the goal” for any SEO strategy, but improving keyword rankings, gaining good backlinks, and engaging search engines organically takes time, quality content, and trial and error.
 If your client tells you he wants to be #1 on Google, chances are they want this to happen tomorrow, and if that's true, there’s little chance you’ll ever keep them happy.

 There’s a big difference between not understanding a plan of action vs. not liking the approach, so you constantly call the process into question.
 If you’re noticing that your client expects you to reexplain your strategy each time you meet, it could spell trouble.

 A good way to decipher whether the questions derive from genuine confusion vs. manipulation is by taking notes during each meeting to chronicle which questions were asked and how they were answered.
 Following each meeting, send all finalized notes to your client.
-And if the same questions arise, and you find yourself experiencing a repeat of the previous discussion, you have your answer.
+And if the same questions arise, and you find yourself experiencing a repeat of the previous discussion, then you have your answer.